I n s p i r e d V e r s e s

 as I left for work this morning.

-and summited the peak
+summited the peak

 to take a look inside.

-The single baby chick
+single baby chick

-lying within stirred
+within stirred

-the very moment
+very moment

-I laid eyes on it.
+laid eyes on

-I'd swear my gaze alone was the touch of a hand.
+I'd swear my gaze alone was

-It just lay within its nest among the fragments of its broken blue shell, gently trembling - while its mother unleashed a storm of chirping at me from atop a nearby tree branch.
+trembling - while its mother unleashed a storm of chirping at me from atop a nearby tree branch.

 "I don't believe there's a creature alive on earth", I said to her, "that doesn't know what it feels like to be torn between the need for self preservation and devotion to the heart's love.
 In any event, I've tortured you enough for one day."